 Some coverage for gum grafting procedures may be available through your dental insurance, and our business team will find out if this is a covered benefit under your plan.
 Made Ya Smile Spring Cypress is a provider for most PPO plans and will be glad to file your dental insurance claim for you.
 If you have out-of-pocket costs, we talk to you about convenient payment options and financing through low-interest CareCredit® plans to make sure you can get the care you need for a comfortable and healthy smile.

 Gum recession can be a serious problem that is more than just a cosmetic concern.
 Tooth sensitivity or longer-looking teeth may benefit from a gum grafting procedure, which can keep gum recession from threatening your oral health.
 Exposed tooth roots increase your risk of tooth damage and can alter the look and health of your smile.
-Schedule a visit with Dr. Campbell at Made Ya Smile Spring Cypress at our Houston, TX practice to find out if a gum grafting procedure may be the right solution to revitalize your gumline and give you a confident, healthy grin.
+Schedule a visit with our dentist at Made Ya Smile Spring Cypress at our Houston, TX practice to find out if a gum grafting procedure may be the right solution to revitalize your gumline and give you a confident, healthy grin.